Hyperon threshold and stellar radii

 \section{Introduction}

-The physics of cold strong interacting matter at extreme densities is still not available in terrestrial laboratories. { So far}, the only place { believed to reach} such condition is the interior of neutron stars.
-The observations of pulsars evolved in the last years and provided us more precise information about the macroscopic characteristic of these objects.
+The physics of cold strongly interacting matter at extreme densities is still not available in terrestrial laboratories.
+So far, the only place believed to reach such condition is the interior of neutron stars.
+The observations of pulsars evolved in the last years and provided us more precise information about the macroscopic characteristics of these objects.

 For instance, the observations of two hyper massive pulsars, PSR J1614-2230~\cite{Demo} and PSR J0348+0432~\cite{Antoniadis}, show us that the EoS of beta-equilibrium nuclear matter should be very stiff, being able to produce a two solar masses neutron star.
 This indicates that hadron interaction at very small distances is strongly repulsive.